HUMERUS ANATOMY

 • Function:

-• Provides attachment for muscles contributing to forearm movement and stability
+• Provides attachment for muscles contributing to your forearm movement and stability

 Supracondylar Process